AdrianFreemantle/the-trench/docs/PLAN.md

 - `AzureContainerRegistry` (FQDN tag)
 - Any other Internet endpoints required by workloads (for example, external APIs)

-Note: Traffic to Key Vault, Postgres Flexible, and Service Bus over Private Endpoints remains inside the VNet and is governed by their network ACLs and Private Link configuration rather than Azure Firewall egress rules.
+Note: Traffic to Key Vault and Postgres Flexible over Private Endpoints remains inside the VNet and is governed by their network ACLs and Private Link configuration rather than Azure Firewall egress rules.
+Service Bus uses a public endpoint and is controlled via its own firewall/network rules and RBAC.

 **Outcome:**
 - Only explicitly allowed Internet-bound traffic can leave the cluster.